LEWES CROWN COURT

 JUDGE HAYWARD:

-I think if you are asked to clear out a ditch, that means you clear out a
+I think if you are asked to clear out a ditch, that means you clear out a culvert in the

 ditch, don't you?